FilmBiopsy/filmbiopsy.github.io/_posts/2019-05-10-madhurarajacollectionupdate.md

 As of now, MadhuraRaja is biggest ever grosser of Mammootty's career surpassing Abrahaminte Santhathikal(67 Crore).
 We rate MadhuraRaja 3 stars.

-As per our sources,apart from Worldwide collection of 85.3 Crore, movie has made total bussiness of 110 Crores.
+As per our sources,apart from Worldwide collection of 85.3 Crore, movie has made total bussiness of 112 Crores.
 Breakdown of bussiness as follows:-
 Zee TV:- 14 Crores (Zee Malayalam - 10 Crore & Tamil,Telugu,Hindi dubbed TV rights for 4 Crores in Zee TV's regional channels)
 Dvd rights:- 5 Crores
 Online Streaming rights:- 5 Crores
 Audio rights- 1 Crore
 Tamil & Telugu remake rights :- yet to be disclosed.
 (We will update it when we get proper information regarding remake rights).
+Branding rights :- 2 Crores

 Please check our Boxoffice breakdown in our Boxoffice Collection section.